POWERING WORKPLACE PERFORMANCE

 Challenge Yourself.
 Is there a culture of open and honest communication?

 High-performance teams exhibit a culture of open, frequent and timely communication, a respect for diversity, a willingness to embrace conflict and an ability to adapt.
+Understanding what teamwork is in the workplace is crucial in creating an environment where each team member can contribute their unique skills, and perform effectively and collaboratively towards a common goal.

 Action.
 To optimise communication within the team, particularly within a remote environment, leaders must focus on investing in the right tools and technology, establishing very clear communication processes, onboarding the team to effectively use the tools and processes and coaching team members in communication skills.